 They also say that, even where in-person visits are permitted, alternatives should be thought of first, such as the use of telephone or video.

-You can take your mum for a drive now, if doing something absolutely necessary such as travelling for essential shopping.
-However, as we are in lockdown, you should not make unnecessary journeys, such as to the garden centre.
+You can take your mum for a drive, if doing something absolutely necessary such as travelling for essential shopping.
+The government are advising vulnerable people to shield as per the first lockdown.

 Talk to your Dad about setting up an Ordinary Power of Attorney which would give someone like you control of his bank account – with his permission – so you can pay his bills etc?
 You could also talk to him about simplifying his finances so that you are all clear about what is where etc. should you need to take over.